Why do users convert? Introducing our Lever Framework

 - any second or “guardrail metrics” – metrics you’re not necessarily trying to affect, but don’t want to perform any worse.

-You’d set these with any experiment – whether you’re optimising a user journey or creating a new product.
+You’d set these with any experiment – whether you’re optimizing a user journey or creating a new product.

 As far as possible – and as far as sample size/statistical significance allows – focus these metrics on commercial measures that affect business performance.
 So “engagement” may be acceptable when testing a MVE (like the fake subscription radio button above), but in future iterations you should build out the next step in the flow to ensure that the positive response is maintained throughout the funnel.